When you’ve got stock in a company, it’s normally a really, really good thing.

 So, if you get 10,000 shares per year, but work for the company for three years before an IPO happens, that’s 30,000 shares potentially vesting all at once. ????
 Yeah.
 Talk about a tax bill.

-The thing is, these shares might vest immediately on the IPO date, or it may happen at a later date… check your RSU Grant Agreement to figure out when this is.
+The thing is, these shares might vest immediately on the IPO date, or they may happen at a later date… check your RSU Grant Agreement to figure out when this is.
 (Knowing it will help you predict cost basis and plan your tax strategy for April.)

 If there’s nothing there, you may get an email once the IPO is announced to let you know when it will happen, so you can have a better idea of what the cost basis of these shares will be.